We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • L’Equip FilterPro Food Dehydrator: This model dried unevenly and had trays that were difficult to clean and not dishwasher-safe.

 • Magic Mill Food Dehydrator Machine: While the Magic Mill performed admirably during testing, it was more expensive than our overall pick and still had issues producing consistent fruit leather.
+We preferred the Magic Mill Pro.

-• Elite Gourmet Food Dehydrator: This model had trouble reaching and maintaining the correct temperature and produced sub-par fruit leather.
+• Elite Gourmet Food Dehydrator: This model had trouble reaching and maintaining the correct temperature and it produced sub-par fruit leather.

 FAQs